 The Ford Motor Company remains one of the world's major carmakers, but a series of challenges over the past two decades has pushed it steadily down the rankings.
-The #2 manufacturer in 2000, it now sits in 6th place globally.
-As well as the main Ford brand, the company owns luxury marque Lincoln, sold mainly in North America.
-A sizeable collection of other brands have been sold or discontinued since 2005.
+The #2 manufacturer in 2000, it now sits in 7th place globally.
+As well as the main Ford brand, the company owns luxury marque Lincoln, sold mainly in North America, but a sizeable collection of other brands were sold or discontinued in the 2000s.
 A trio of British automobiles - Aston Martin, Jaguar and Land Rover - were relinquished to other owners and the group also surrendered its effective control of Japan's Mazda, though the two companies maintain a loose strategic alliance.
 The Volvo passenger car business in Sweden was sold in 2010 to Geely of China, and the struggling North American Mercury brand was shuttered at that year's end.
 Those disposals were originally prompted by a series of escalating problems during the 2000s ranging from over-capacity and management turmoil to a massive recall of faulty Firestone tires.
 In fact, these multiple hurdles were ultimately to prove modestly beneficial, allowing the group to begin its restructuring well before the sudden and near-catastrophic slowdown which occurred during 2007 and 2008, which temporarily bankrupted rivals General Motors and Chrysler.
 Yet unlike GM, which was able to wash away most of its financial burden in a Chapter 11 spring clean, Ford still labours under a mountain of debt.
-The main Ford brand is the worldwide #3 car brand, with registrations of 4.74m vehicles in 2019, while the Ford F-Series pick-up truck is the world's #2 selling model (behind Toyota's Corolla), with 1.07m units registered in 2019.
+The main Ford brand is the worldwide #3 car brand.
+Registrations slipped for all manufacturers in Covid-impacted 2020.
+Ford registered 4.18m vehicles, while the Ford F-Series pick-up truck is the world's #3 selling model (behind Toyota's Corolla and RAV4), with 968km units registered in 2020.
 However no other model made even the Top 25.
-In the US alone, both the Ford brand (sales of 2.3m vehicles) and the F-Series (sales of 897k vehicles) are the local top sellers in both categories.
-Lincoln sits just outside the US Top 25 brands at 112k vehicles registered in 2019.
-Total group wholesale units were 5.4m vehicles, a little over half of them in North America.
-China is the group's #2 market, some way behind the US, followed by the UK and then Germany.
-Despite falling wholesale volumes, revenues topped $160bn in 2018, the best figure for more than a decade.
-However, that figure slipped to $155.9bn for 2019, while net income plunged from $3.7bn in 2018 to just $47m as a result of a mammoth $6bn charge for pension adjustments, tax write-offs and restructuring.
-William Clay Ford Jr, great-grandson of company founder Henry Ford, is executive chairman and several other family members workds within the group.
+In the US alone, both the Ford brand (sales of 1.9m vehicles) and the F-Series (sales of 787k vehicles) are the local top sellers in both categories.
+Lincoln sits just outside the US Top 25 brands at 105k vehicles registered in 2020.
+Total group wholesale units slipped by more than 1m in 2020 to 4.2m vehicles.
+The US accounted for 1.8m units.
+China is the group's #2 market, some way behind at 617m, but Germany surged into third place for the first time in 2020 at 211k units, followed by Canada (210k) and the UK (208k).
+Revenues topped $160bn in 2018, the best figure for more than a decade, but have fallen back since then, settling at $127.1bn in 2020.
+Net income plunged from $3.7bn in 2018 to a net loss for 2020 of $1.3bn.
+William Clay Ford Jr, great-grandson of company founder Henry Ford, is executive chairman and several other family members works within the group.
 Collectively the Ford family control around 40% of equity.
 Jim Farley succeeded Jim Hackett as CEO in 2020.

 Capsule checked 10th October 2019